ManticoreGamesInc/platform-documentation/src/core_api.md

 ### UIContainer

-A UIControl indicates which child UI elements should be rendered.
-Does not have a position or size (it always is the size of the entire screen).
+A UIContainer is a type of UIControl that indicates which child UI elements should be rendered.
+It does not have a position or size.
+It is always the size of the entire screen.

-They have no properties or functions of their own, but inherit everything from CoreObject.
+It has no properties or functions of its own, but inherits everything from CoreObject.

 ### UIControl